atata-framework/atata.io/tutorials/verification-of-page/index.md

 }
 ```

-Now we can implement a test method in `PlanTests` fixture.
+Now we can implement test method in `PlanTests` fixture.

 ```cs
 [Test]